 When you start out on a bathroom plumbing remodel, you’ll want to work with an expert in plumbing construction and design.
 They’ll help you come up with the best idea for the retrofit.
-We’d like to give you a head start thinking about how you can make the best updates for your bathroom upgrade.
+These are 5 beautiful master bathroom remodel ideas to help enhance your lifestyle.

 The sink is often the key of a successful upgrade, since it’s at the center of the room, and depending on the type it can have a huge effect on storage and overall design.
 You have many different choices for a new sink, such as pedestal and vessel sinks, undermount and overmount.
-You’ll want to consider how much storage and counter space you need, as well as how the new sink will fit in with the space.
+While you are brainstorming bathroom remodeling ideas, you will want to consider the amount of storage and counter space you need.
+We recommend purchasing a sink that will both enhance your décor and give you optimal storage space.

 We strongly recommend upgrading all the fixtures in the bathroom to low-flow models during a remodeling: low-flow sink faucet, showerhead, and toilet.
 Putting in these fixtures means you’ll start earning money back on your remodeling costs right away with these additions, which cut down significantly on water use.
 For example, a non-low-flow toilet can use from 3 to 6 gallons per flush depending on its age.
 A low flow model uses only around 1.5 gallons per flush.
 You can save the equivalent of 40 showers worth of water each year this way.

-If you don’t use the bathtub part of your shower-tub often, it may be better to have a walk-in shower put in.
+If you don’t use the bathtub portion of your shower-tub often, an excellent idea for your master bathroom remodel may consist of installing a walk-in shower.
 This can help save space and make the room more stylish.
 But don’t forget to have storage space, such as shelves, including inside the new shower.

 You don’t see much of the piping in your bathroom with the exception of the p-trap under the sink.
 But for an older bathroom, replacing outdated pipes is one of the most important steps of a retrofit.
 You may have old galvanized steel pipes in danger of corroding and even introducing toxins into the freshwater.
 And leaking in bathroom plumbing can lead to catastrophic building damage.
 For your remodel, ask the plumbers to take care of repiping with copper, PEX, and CPVC pipe material so your new bathroom will have many years of problem-free operation ahead of it.